TobiasWallner/BPM.cmake/README.md

 `BPMAddInstallPackage()` and `BPMAddSourcePackage()`
 ----------------------------------------------------

-`BPMAddInstallPackage()` is used to register packages that should be installed.
+- `BPMAddInstallPackage()`: is used to register packages that should be installed.
+Will install release builds.

-`BPMAddSourcePackage()` is used to register packages that should be integrated as source projects.
+- `BPMAddSourcePackage()`: is used to register packages that should be integrated as source projects.

 The functions have two ways they can be used.
 A **short-** and a **long-form**.